The Stats on Drug Addiction in South Africa – Stop The Drug War

 • Drug consumption in South Africa is twice the world norm.

-• Drug abuse is costing South Africa R20-billion a year and could pose a bigger threat to the country’s future than the Aids pandemic.
+• Drug abuse is costing South Africa R20 billion a year and could pose a bigger threat to the country’s future than the Aids pandemic.

 • According to SAPS figures, 60 percent of crimes nationally were related to substance abuse.
 In the Western Cape, the figure was closer to 80 percent.
-The perpetrators of these crimes are either under the influence of substances, or trying to secure money for their next fix.
+The perpetrators of these crimes are either under the influence of substances or trying to secure money for their next fix.

-• In 2004, government disbanded the SA Narcotics Bureau (SANAB), a dedicated drug-fighting unit within the SAPS that had achieved some notable successes.
+• In 2004, the government disbanded the SA Narcotics Bureau (SANAB), a dedicated drug-fighting unit within the SAPS that had achieved some notable successes.
 Since its closure, drug-related crimes have increased exponentially – in fact by 30 percent.

 • One Rand in four in circulation in SA is linked to the substance abuse problem.
 (CDA-Bayever)